vnovick/smarthome-manager/README.md

 - [`magicHomeController`]()

-## IP Discovery
+## Discovery

 In order to discover Ips of all your devices you need to basically sniff your network for packet data.
 It can be done by enabling proxy between your mobile phone with controlling app for each device.
-For MagicHome it's the most complicated process since you cannot use regular tools like [CharlesProxy]() and need to use WireShark to sniff actual TCP packet transfer data.
+For MagicHome it's the most complicated process since you cannot use regular tools like [CharlesProxy](https://www.charlesproxy.com/) and need to use [WireShark](https://www.wireshark.org/) to sniff actual TCP packet transfer data.

 Below are steps if you use MacOS and have an Iphone.
 If you are on Windows and use Android you will use different steps that will be added here later on.